ClaraRus/AnnoRank/README.md

 [3] Dang, V. "The Lemur Project-Wiki-RankLib."
 Lemur Project,[Online].
 Available: http://sourceforge. net/p/lemur/wiki/RankLib.

-[4] Van Gysel, C., & de Rijke, M. (2018, June).
+[4] Van Gysel, Christophe, and Maarten de Rijke.
+2018.
 Pytrec_eval: An extremely fast python interface to trec_eval.
-In The 41st International ACM SIGIR Conference on Research & Development in Information Retrieval (pp. 873-876).
+The 41st International ACM SIGIR Conference on Research & Development in Information Retrieval, 873-876.

+[5] Jacob Cohen.
+1960.
+A coefficient of agreement for nominal scales.
+Educational and psychological measurement 20.1, 37-46.

+[6]  Klaus Krippendorff.
+2004.
+Reliability in content analysis: Some common misconceptions and recommendations.
+Human communication research 30, 3 (2004), 411–433.

+[7] Joseph Fleiss, Jacob Cohen.
+1973.
+The equivalence of weighted kappa and the intraclass correlation coefficient as measures of reliability.
+Educational and psychological measurement, 33.3: 613-619.

+[8] Harrisen Scells, Jimmy, & Guido Zuccon.
+2021.
+Big Brother: A Drop-In Website Interaction Logging Service.
+Proceedings of the 44th International ACM SIGIR Conference on Research and Development in Information Retrieval.